Jareechang/sqs-trigger-lambda-nodejs/README.md

 When messages are sent to our SQS queue, our lambda function sources the event from the SQS queue.
 It does not do anything useful other than log out details of the message.
 However, the example can be extended to implement more useful logic (ex. making an api call, write results to DB).

+In addition, it handles failures of the lambda sourcing events from the ingestion queue.
+The failed events will end up in the failed queue.

 **Quick demo few AWS services and concepts:**

 - AWS IAM roles (Dev, Instance and Lambda roles)
 - EC2 Instance, Security Groups
 - Ingest messages sent to SQS using Lambda (Event source SQS -> Lambda)
+- Dead-letter Queue implementation for failed executions
+- Append DLQ messages into DynamoDB
 - Lambda CW logs setup
 - Lambda S3 store
 - Terraform (>= v0.12.24)